MitchellSoftTechnology/mitchellsoft/README.md

 ## Features:
 * Single page application with a navigation bar across the top with links to Home, About, It Consultancy, Apps, Websites and Contact.
-* A hero image with company logo that fades in.
+* Hero image with company logo that fades in.
-* A bouncing icon to entice the user to scroll down.
+* Bouncing icon to entice the user to scroll down.
-*  An about section with information about the company with images of technology's used.
+* About section with information about the company with images of technology's used.
-* A consultants section with images of the consultants there career history and work ethic, with links to their respective LinkedIn profiles.
+* Consultants section with images of the consultants there career history and work ethic, with links to their respective LinkedIn profiles.
-* An application's section showcasing apps created by MitchellSoft Technology, with links to google play store and popup modal with downloads for specific apps.
+* Application's section showcasing apps created by MitchellSoft Technology, with links to google play store and popup modal with downloads for specific apps.
-* A website section displaying sites created and owned by MitchellSoft Technology.
+* Website section displaying websites created and owned by MitchellSoft Technology.
-* Javascript contact form that sends messages stright to the company email.
+* JavaScript contact form that sends messages stright to the company email.
-* A scroll to top button that appears when any page has been scrolled more than 100 pixels.
+* Scroll to top button that appears when any page has been scrolled more than 100 pixels.
-* A pop up banner asking the user to agree to the use of cookies.
+* Pop up banner asking the user to agree to the use of cookies.
 * Footer contains social media links and copyright information.

 <br>